 “There is immense power in words.
 Whether we hear them as spoken or written messages, words create new states of mind.”
-The words we speak to those around us and how we present those words can have a lifelong impact on those we interact with.
+The words we speak to those around us and how we present them can have a lifelong impact on those we interact with.
 We can use our words to tear someone down or empower and lift them up.

 The Science Behind The Power Of Words